Peptides For Skin: What Are They, Benefits, And Side Effects

 1. They Have An Anti-Wrinkle Effect On Your Skin

-In a double-blindi XA study where neither the investigators nor the subjects are informed of the treatment the latter receives until the study is complete. clinical study, researchers studied 20 women between the ages of 40 and 62 years.
+In a double-blindi A study where neither the investigators nor the subjects are informed of the treatment the latter receives until the study is complete. clinical study, researchers studied 20 women between the ages of 40 and 62 years.
 They were given a formula containing 3% collagen-like peptide and 1% booster molecule.
 They applied the gel on their eye area for four weeks.
 The results showed a significant reduction in the surface as well as the depth of wrinkles (1).

 2. They Help Reduce Erythema

-Erythema or redness of the skin may occur due to a variety of reasons, including infection, inflammation, or increased blood flow in your superficial capillaries.
 A six- month study on 20 subjects found that both Carnosine (a dipeptide molecule) and N- acetylcarnosine (related to the dipeptide Carnosine) can help reduce erythema when applied to the skin.
 The researchers also found that these two peptides had antioxidant properties (2).

 3. It Improves Skin Firmness And Elasticity